WRITING FOR WELLBEING

 The Situation and the Story

-The first session involves a gentle introduction to some key concepts in writing as therapy, including; catharsis, self-awareness, self-acceptance and self-transformation.
-We will learn how to distinguish between the ‘situation’ we find ourselves in, and the ‘story’ we want to tell ourselves about our life.
-We will employ simple writing techniques to identify the internal conversations we have with ourselves (the dialogical self) and learn how these conversations can help us resolve the challenges we are facing.
+The first session involves a gentle introduction to some key concepts in writing for wellbeing, including; catharsis, self-awareness, self-acceptance and self-transformation.
+We learn how to distinguish between the ‘situations’ we find ourselves in, and the ‘stories’ we want to tell about our life.
+We employ simple writing techniques to identify the internal conversations we have with ourselves (the dialogical self) and learn how these conversations can help us resolve the challenges we are facing.

 The Made-Up Self

-Drawing on self-presentation theory and re-visiting the idea of ‘the dialogical self’, in this session we will look at how we ‘perform’ our lives, and how understanding the different ‘personas’ we perform can help us get distance and perspective on our travails.
+Drawing on self-presentation theory and re-visiting the idea of ‘the dialogical self’, in this session we will look at how the different ‘personas’ we perform in our lives can help us get distance and perspective on our travails.
 We ask ourselves ‘what’s at stake’ when we’re thinking and writing about our lives.
 What remains to be resolved?
 How can writing help us identify and move through the unexpressed choices and conflicts in our lives?

 The Savage Mind